wendahere/GoGetter/Journal.md

 Give RFID card Specification and if have supplier who can also print on the card.

 Received design from GOS to make into stickers and paste on vending machine.

+Setup RTC Module as GOS wifi is enterprise.